kiffit/Jobsearch_Web_Scraper/Design/Statement_of_Work.md

   - Ensure compliance with ethical scraping practices and prevent unauthorized access.

 - **Data Management & Exporting**
-  - Structure the extracted job data into a searchable and filterable format.
+  - Structure and clean the extracted job data into a searchable and filterable format.
-  - Enable users to download job listings in CSV or JSON formats for further analysis.
+  - Job listings will automatically be transported to either a CSV or JSON format for ease of access.
-  - Implement a database or temporary storage to track scraped jobs and prevent redundancy.

 - **Testing, Deployment, and Documentation**
-  - Conduct thorough security testing to prevent data leaks and unauthorized access.
   - Optimize the system for performance, reliability, and scalability.
   - Finalize and document all system functionalities, user guides, and API references (if applicable).
   - Prepare a final project presentation, summarizing objectives, challenges, and solutions.